hirenshah7390/Earnest_Coding/README.md

 BattleShipGame

-This Game has mainly 5 classes
+This Game has mainly 7 classes
 ./src/java/Classes

-•	Start:- To initiate Game
+1. Start:- To initiate Game
-•	Game: To generate players and assign Game borad.
+2. Game: To generate players and assign Game borad.
-•	Board:- To generate grid and ships along with positions
+3. Board:- To generate grid and ships along with positions
-•	Ship:- for ship related arrangmenets
+4. Ship:- for ship related arrangmenets
-•	Postition:- To maintain properties of grid (row,col) position (like Hit,Miss,Pending)
+5. Postition:- To maintain properties of grid (row,col) position (like Hit,Miss,Pending)
+6. RealPlayer:- player who plays the game
+7. ComputerPlayer:- the other side computer generated player

 Functions:-